flightphp/skeleton/README.md

 The robust version adds an `app/` directory where everything has a basic structure.
 This is how this skeleton is configured by default.

-One additional thing you'll need to do is copy the `app/config/config_sample.php` file to `app/config/config.php` and update the values to be correct for your environment.

 ### Simple Setup of the Application

 This is basically a single file application.
 The only exception to this is the config file which is still in the `app/config/` directory.
 This is a good starting point for smaller projects or projects that you don't anticipate will grow much.

-To use the simple version, you'll need to copy the `app/config/config_sample.php` file to `app/config/config.php`.
-Then you'll need to move the `index-simple.php` file to the `public/` directory and rename it to `index.php`.
+To use the simple version, you'll need to move the `index-simple.php` file to the `public/` directory and rename it to `index.php`.
 You can delete any other controllers, views, or config files (except the `config.php` file of course).

 With the simple setup, there is two very import security steps to be aware of.
 - **DO NOT SAVE SENSITIVE CREDENTIALS TO THE `index.php` FILE**.